influxdata/ifql/SPEC.md

     /   <=   =    ,   :
     %   >=   <-   .   |>

+#### Numeric literals

+Numeric literals may be integers or floating point values.
+Literals have arbitrary precision and will be coerced to a specific type when used.

+The following coercion rules apply to numeric literals:

+* an integer literal can be coerced to an "int", "uint", or "float" type,
+* an float literal can be coerced to a "float" type,
+* an error will occur if the coerced type cannot represent the literal value.

-#### Integer literals
+##### Integer literals

-An integer literal is a sequence of digits representing an integer constant.
+An integer literal is a sequence of digits representing an integer value.
 Only decimal integers are supported.

     int_lit     = "0" | decimal_lit .